minio/docs/source/operations/server-side-encryption/configure-minio-kes-hashicorp.rst

       Defer to the :ref:`Deploy Distributed MinIO <minio-mnmd>` tutorial for guidance on production-ready MinIO deployments.

    #.
 Configure automatic bucket-default :ref:`SSE-KMS <minio-encryption-sse-kms>`

-   For production orchestrated environments, use the MinIO Kubernetes Operator to deploy a tenant with |SSE| enabled and configured for use with Hashicorp Vault.

 .. cond:: macos or windows